 Point your left shoulder where you want the ball to go and drop your nose directly on top of the ball.
 This will allow you to have a nice, smooth, clean swing.
 You will have created a clear channel to hit the ball through and connect cleanly with the ball.

 A follow through is the technique which is going to generate the power in your swing and take the ball where you want it to go.
 If your follow through does not end where you want the ball to go, the ball will not go there.
 Likewise, if you stop your swing as soon as you connect with the ball, you are not going to connect with it cleanly and the slightest of movements in your hand will cause the ball to adjust its course.

 A poor follow through or lack of a follow through can cause closing the hand upon connection with the ball (a false swing).
 This will cause the ball to generally shoot left all the time.

 A lot of swing issues come from you lifting your head too early.
 When you go out for a stick and ball, count to three after hitting the ball before you lift your head to see where it has gone.
 I guarantee you will start hitting the ball better.

 Timing and Positioning

-Where you place the ball in relation to your horse will effect your swing immensely.
-If you are miss hitting the ball you are probably getting too close to it.
+Where you place the ball in relation to your horse will affect your swing immensely.
+If you miss hitting the ball, you are probably getting too close to it.
 This will cause you all sorts of problems.
-Primarily you will not be able to rotate, you will rush your swing to avoid hitting your pony and lift your head, as you will have to almost be vertical in the saddle to try and connect with the ball.
+Primarily, you will not be able to rotate—you will rush your swing to avoid hitting your pony and lift your head, as you will have to almost be vertical in the saddle to try and connect with the ball.

-By over exaggerating your positioning when you practice you can actually fix all matters of swing issues.
-If you put the ball that little bit further away from you, you have to stretch out further so you have to rotate your body to reach the ball and in doing so you physically can not tense up as you swing through.
+By exaggerating your positioning when you practice, you can actually fix all matters of swing issues.
+If you put the ball that little bit further away from you, you have to stretch out further so you have to rotate your body to reach the ball.
+In doing so, you physically can not tense up as you swing through.